abeleabdi/it3038c-scripts/README.md

 -Infers parameter types through pep484 type hints, default values, and var names.
 -Support for args, kwargs, decorators, errors, and parameter types

+Project 2: Phone Tracker by Python

+Script:

+import phonenumbers
+from test import number

+from phonenumbers import geocoder ch_number = phonenumbers.parse(number, "CH")
+print(geocoder.description_for_number(ch_number, "en"))

+from phonenumbers import carrier service_number = phonenumbers.parse(number, "RO")
+print(carrier.name_for_number(service_number, "en"))

+Usage: This Python script will track phone any cuntry in the world and the phone carrier.

+Documentation:

+-Track Phone Number Location Using Python

+-Create a folder with two python files and name them how you want to.

+-Install a package using the command: (“pip install phonenumber”).

+-On the first python file import the package phonenumber.

+-On the second file we will enter our phone number we want to track with the country code: (number = “+1----------”).

+-Back on the first file import the phone number and create a variable for the phonenumber country.

+-Print description for the number which is English “en”.

+-Then from the phonenumber import the carrier.

+-Lastly print carrier name for phonenumber service number to emglish.